 Apple and Samsung are going in the wrong direction in terms of sustainable product designs, because they are not ready to ditch their yearly profits.
 The world needs more repairable and upgradable phones.

 There are a few authorities that addressed the environmental challenge of mobile phones and developed their own sustainability standards that evaluate multiple aspects of a smartphone’s lifecycle.
-UL LLC, global certification and compliance company, partnered with a non-profit organisation Green Electronics Council (GEC) to identify and certify green electronics and make this data available for consumers.
+UL LLC, global certification and compliance company, partnered with a non-profit organisation Global Electronics Council (GEC) to identify and certify green electronics and make this data available for consumers.

 EPEAT’s criteria list for mobile phones is extensive and is grouped into the following categories that are broken down further into Required and Optional criteria:

 Under its EPEAT ® certification, at the moment of writing there are 62 models from Apple, Samsung and Google registered with a Gold EPEAT® rating.
 To us, this is too many models getting the highest mark, and the term environmentally-friendly should be seen as the status-quo and the criteria should be rewritten to attain the next level of sustainability.

 The standard should be hard to reach, driving innovation towards sustainable practices, and EPEAT has previously come under fire for providing Gold certification too easily to manufacturers and models.

 Some people overthink the process when thinking about how to choose a sustainable smartphone, but it isn't rocket science.
 To seriously tackle the issue, we need a radical rethink of the way we purchase and use mobile phones.

 Say you made a genuine decision that it's time for your to buy a new phone.
 What's next?